GenVC: Self-Supervised Zero-Shot Voice Conversion: Experiments

 Three datasets are used as the training corpus, with their statistics summarized in Table \ref{tab:dataset}.
 For the LibriTTS dataset~\cite{zen2019libritts}, we include utterances longer than 4 seconds, resulting in a total of 452.5 hours of speech.
 For large-scale training, we incorporate English utterances exceeding 6 seconds in duration from the CommonVoice~\cite{ardila2019common} and Multilingual LibriSpeech (MLS)~\cite{pratap20_interspeech} datasets.
 The CommonVoice dataset contributes approximately 1,645 hours of recordings with a diverse range of speakers, while the MLS dataset adds around 44,627 hours of read audiobook speech sourced from LibriVox.

-For evaluation, we used a range of test sets commonly used in VC and anonymization studies.
-Specifically, the CMU Arctic~\cite{kominek2003cmu} and Emime~\cite{wester2011emime} datasets are employed to construct source-target conversion pairs, enabling the assessment of voice conversion performance.
+For evaluation, we use commonly used test sets in VC and anonymization studies.
+Specifically, the CMU Arctic~\cite{kominek2003cmu} and Emime~\cite{wester2011emime} datasets are used to construct conversion pairs, enabling the assessment of zero-shot VC performance.
 Furthermore, in accordance with the speech anonymization pipeline defined by the VoicePrivacy Challenge 2024 (VPC2024)~\cite{tomashenko2024voiceprivacy}, we use the Librispeech dataset~\cite{librispeech} to evaluate linguistic content preservation and privacy protection.
-In our setup, the pseudo-anonymized voices are sourced from the VoxCeleb1 dataset~\cite{nagrani17_interspeech}.
+We also include VoxCeleb datasets~\cite{nagrani17_interspeech, chung2018voxceleb2} for experiments regarding speaker disentanglement.